Many laws in Ohio deal with dog ownership and treatment. This article addresses the most basic laws applying to pet dogs.

 A: Yes.
-Every dog over three months of age must be registered with the county auditor by the 31st of every January.
+Every dog over three months of age must be registered with the county auditor by January 31 every year.
 If your dog is not registered by January 31, your fee will double.
 Depending on local ordinances, you may have to pay a higher fee if the dog is not spayed or neutered.
 Also, your dog must wear a tag issued by the county auditor.
 If the dog warden sees a dog without a collar or tag on—even in your yard—the warden can seize the dog.

 Q: Does Ohio law prevent anyone from owning a dog?

 A: Yes.
 Ohio law now says that anyone who has been convicted of a felony since December 1, 2013, cannot own certain dogs.
 Such a felon cannot own or live in a residence with an unsprayed or unneutered dog, or any dog that has been deemed to be dangerous, until the felon has been released from all sanctions for a period of three years.
 Even after that three-year waiting period, a felon who owns or lives with a dog must have the dog microchipped for permanent identification.
 This law does not pertain to any dog owned by a felon before December 1, 2013, or to people while they are in rehabilitation or correctional facilities.

 Q: Is there anything legal I have to do if I sell or give away a dog?

 A: Yes.
 If you transfer of ownership of any dog, you must give the buyer a signed transfer of ownership certificate.
 The certificate must contain the dog’s registration number, your name, and a brief description of the dog.
 You can get blank forms of this certificate from the county auditor, and you will have to pay a $5 fee when you record the form with the auditor.
 Before you transfer ownership or possession of any dog, you must give the dog’s prospective new owner, upon request, written notice about the dog’s behavior and propensities.